This article was updated in September 2023

 (credit to Julie Lyle)

 Similar to the self-portrait activity above, another creative way to make art with Google Drawings is this mosaic project.
-Rather than trying to make a "realistic" version of yourself, in this activity you transform a source image with colored shapes like mosaic tiles or stained glass.
+Rather than trying to make a realistic version of yourself, in this activity you transform a source image with colored shapes such as mosaic tiles or stained glass.
 Here's the basic steps:

 - Create a Google Drawing and set the background to black.

-- Then insert the photo you want to transform.
+- Insert the photo you wish to modify.